-A flat rate gas processing and transportation tariff of US\$0.59/mcf has been introduced from 1 January 2010 that will enable Songas to make a rate of return on their investment as determined by EWURA.
+A flat rate gas processing and transportation tariff of US\$0.59/mcf was introduced on 1 January 2010 that will enable Songas to make a rate of return on their investment as determined by EWURA.
 This rate should remain constant until the completion of the Songas Expansion project which is scheduled for completion in Q1 2013.
 The Company will pass on any increase or decrease in the EWURA approved charges to TANESCO/Songas in respect of sales to the power sector.
 This protocol insulates Orca Exploration from any increases in the gas processing and pipeline infrastructure costs.

-During Q1 2011, the Company negotiated a Re-rating Agreement with TANESCO and Songas to run the gas processing plant at levels of up to 110 MMcfd.
+During Q2 2011, the Company signed a Re-rating Agreement with TANESCO and Songas to run the gas processing plant at levels of up to 110 MMcfd (the pipeline and pressure requirements at the Ubungo power plant restrict the infrastructure capacity to a maximum of 103 MMcfd).
 The agreement is expected to remain in force for the period until the Songas Expansion Project is operational.
-If this agreement comes into force, the Company will effectively pay an additional tariff of US\$0.30/mcf for sales between 70 MMcfd and 90 MMcfd and US\$0.40/mcf for volumes above 90 MMcfd in addition to the tariff of US\$0.59/mcf payable to Songas as set by the energy regulator, EWURA.
+The agreement was ratified in July 2011 and the Company will effectively pay an additional tariff of US\$0.30/mcf for sales between 70 MMcfd and 90 MMcfd and US\$0.40/mcf for volumes above 90 MMcfd in addition to the tariff of US\$0.59/mcf payable to Songas as set by the energy regulator, EWURA.